13retonnian/castle-gallery/README.md

 # Welcome to Castle REST API
 ## Instructions
 - First start the server using the command 'node server.js'.
-- You will see the responses of running on port 3001
+- You should see the response of 'Listening on port 3001' and 'Connected to DB'
-- Then go into your browser and enter localhost:3001/api/castles into your address bar and press enter
-- This will return a list of castles in the website directory
+- Then go into your browser and enter 'localhost:3001/api/castles' into your address bar and press enter.
+This will return a list of castles in the website database.
-- You can then enter a specific castle by entering localhost:3001/api/castles/#  where # is a castle number between 1 and 9
+- You can then enter a specific castle by entering 'localhost:3001/api/castles/#' where # is a castle number between 1 and 9.
 - You can also do this same thing by going to https://castle-gallery-a5.herokuapp.com/castles/#
--

 ## SAIT Web Development
 ## CPNT 262 Assignment 5 - Deployed REST API